Azpect3120/MediaStorageServer/README.md

 Files will be stored locally on the server using its own hardware.

-`Clouds` will be created to store the images more securely.
-Users can only perform actions on the images if they have the `cloud_id` provided when creating a cloud
+`Folders` will be created to store the images more securely.
+Users can only perform actions on the images if they have the `folder_id` provided when creating a folder

-Metadata will be stored in a PSQL database
+Metadata (stored in psql db)
 - File name
 - User information
 - Time stamp